Rental Assistance Options

-- Existing PBVs are located in the Pine View apartments in Fallbrook and Vista Terrace developments in Vista and Schmale Family Senior Residence in Ramona.
+- Existing PBVs are located in the Pine View apartments in Fallbrook, Vista Terrace developments in Vista and Schmale Family Senior Residence in Ramona.

 - The Veterans Affairs Supportive Housing (VASH) program provides rental assistance to qualified homeless veterans.
 This is a partnership between the federal departments of Veterans Affairs and Housing and Urban Development.

 - If you already receive Section 8 rental assistance, please see these Important Updates.